List of NCAA women's wrestling programs

 These collegiate women's wrestling teams compete as members of the National Collegiate Athletic Association (NCAA).
-Currently, 112 NCAA member athletic programs—111 in the United States and one in Canada—sponsor the sport.
-The majority of competing programs are members of Division III; a large minority of participants are in Division II, and only six are members of Division I. The 2025–26 school year is the first in which women's wrestling is an official NCAA championship sport.
-The first championship meet will use what the NCAA calls the "National Collegiate" format, in which members of all divisions will compete.
+Currently, 125 NCAA member athletic programs—124 in the United States and one in Canada—sponsor the sport.
+The majority of competing programs are members of Division III; a large minority of participants are in Division II, and only seven are members of Division I. The 2025–26 school year was the first for women's wrestling as an official NCAA championship sport.
+The first championship meet used what the NCAA calls the "National Collegiate" format, in which members of all divisions competed.

+At the 2026 NCAA convention, Division III approved the establishment of its own women's wrestling championship.
+The first Division III championship will be held in spring 2028.

 Current teams

-As of the 2025–26 season, these schools sponsor a women's wrestling team that is recognized by the NCAA.
+As of the 2026–27 season, these schools sponsor a women's wrestling team that is recognized by the NCAA.
 All institutions on this list are located within the United States except for Simon Fraser (the NCAA's only Canadian member), located in the Vancouver suburb of Burnaby.
 Conference affiliations reflect those for wrestling, and do not necessarily match the schools' primary conferences.

 NB: Conference affiliations are mostly drawn from the NCAA membership directory.
 However, some schools are listed in that directory with women's wrestling membership in conferences that do not sponsor the sport.
 All discrepancies were cross-checked against conference websites.